Yo! MTV Raps

 Yo!
-MTV Raps is an American two-hour television music video program, which first aired on MTV Europe from 1987 to mid-90s and on MTV US from August 1988 to August 1995.
-The American version of the program (created by Ted Demme and Peter Dougherty) was the first hip hop music show on the network, and was based on the original MTV Europe show, which first aired one year before the American version.
+MTV Raps is a hip-hop music video program, which first aired on MTV Europe from October 1987 to December 1990 and on MTV US from August 1988 to August 1995.
+The US version of the program (created by Ted Demme and Peter Dougherty) was the first hip hop music show on the network, and was based on the original Europe show.
 Yo!
 MTV Raps produced a mix of rap videos, interviews with rap stars, live in-studio performances (on Fridays), and comedy.
-The show also yielded a Brazilian version called Yo!
-MTV and broadcast by MTV Brasil from 1990 to 2005.
-MTV Germany also broadcats in 2023 as music program and playlist.

 Hosts

-The U.S. version was originally hosted by Fab 5 Freddy.
+The Europe version was hosted by its original creator Sophie Bramly.
+The US version was originally hosted by Fab 5 Freddy.
 Later, the show's main host was Doctor Dré and Demme's high school friend, Ed Lover who both hosted together on weekdays.
-Soon they were joined by Doctor Dre's Original Concept group member T Money.
-Fab 5 Freddy proceeded to host on weekends.
-The original line-up of the show, starring only Fab as the host, premiered on MTV on August 6, 1988.
+Soon they were joined by Doctor Dre's Original Concept group member T Money, whilst Fab Five Freddy proceeded to host on weekends.

 On the weekday version dubbed, Yo!
 MTV Raps Today (which debuted on March 13, 1989), Ed Lover created his own dance called the Ed Lover Dance (which was typically featured on Wednesdays) that became somewhat popular in the 1990s.
 The Ed Lover Dance was performed to the track "The 900 Number" by The 45 King.

 History

-In 1987, French journalist and producer Sophie Bramly developed and hosted the program Yo! for the then-nascent MTV Europe, with Afrika Bambaataa as the first guest.
+In October 1987, French journalist and producer Sophie Bramly developed and hosted the program Yo! for the then-nascent MTV Europe, with Afrika Bambaataa as the first guest.
 Later N.W.A, Public Enemy, LL Cool J, Ice-T, De La Soul, Eric B. & Rakim, EPMD or Ultramagnetic MCs were invited.
-The year after that, Run-DMC hosted the pilot episode in the US, with DJ Jazzy Jeff & the Fresh Prince as the program's first guests and Eric B. & Rakim's video for the title track of the album Follow the Leader as the first video shown on the program.
+On 6 August 1988, the US pilot episode was shown, hosted by Run DMC, with DJ Jazzy Jeff & the Fresh Prince as the program's first guests and Eric B. & Rakim's video for the title track of the album Follow the Leader as the first video shown on the program.
 The pilot was one of the highest rated programs to ever air on MTV at that point, with only the Video Music Awards and Live Aid receiving greater ratings.

 Shinehead's "Chain Gang" was the first video to be shown during a regular-season episode.
 Meanwhile, Ice-T's "High Rollers" was the first video to be played during the weekday show.
 The classic Yo!
 MTV Raps logo was created by early graffiti writer, Dr. Revolt.
 The animated show open was produced by Nigel Cox-Hagen and animated by Beau Tardy.